 Dry dishes with towels or let them air dry in a sunny spot spread out on a towel or table.
 Either way, make sure items are fully dry before putting them away to prevent bacteria growth.

 Pour dishwater through a colander or strainer to strain out food bits.
 Toss those in the trash.
 Combine all sink water (from wash and rinse sinks) into one container.
 Some campsites have designated places for disposing of dirty dishwater.
 If not, pour water out on the ground, dispersing it over a larger area rather than pouring it all in one spot.
 This lets the water seep into the ground more quickly and doesn’t overwhelm any single location.
 Make sure to empty sinks well away from bodies of water (at least 100-200 feet) as the soap and germs can contaminate water sources.

 Before you wrap up your trip, take time to give your stove a good cleaning.
 Wipe down the stove’s surface with a damp cloth or sponge and a little soap; remove burned or dried-on food with an abrasive pad.
 If needed, unscrew or gently pull off the burners to clean or brush them off with a wire brush, then wipe off the stove surface underneath.
 Let air dry.

 No problem!
 Scrape off leftover food bits as mentioned above to remove caked-on particles.
 Wipe dishes “clean” with a cloth or paper towel before packing them up.

-Now that you’ve tackled the cleanup, check out these ideas for taking your camp kitchen to gourmet levels.
+Now that you’ve got a surefire plan for how you’re going to wash your dishes while camping, check out these ideas for taking your camp kitchen to gourmet levels.